gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

-The NES processor is too slow relative to the framerate of its graphics hardware (in particular the [vertical-blanking interval](https://en.wikipedia.org/wiki/Vertical_blanking_interval)), to update the entire nametable each frame, so when the frame-to-frame difference is large, it will necessarily take several frames to perform the update.
+The NES processor is too slow relative to the framerate of its graphics hardware (in particular the [vertical-blanking interval](https://en.wikipedia.org/wiki/Vertical_blanking_interval)), to update the entire nametable each frame, so when the frame-to-frame difference is large, it requires several frames to perform the update.

 The renderer takes a variable number of frames to render a single generation of Game of Life, taking fewer frames when inter-generation change is less dramatic.